jhpyle/docassemble/demo.md

 ...
 {% endhighlight %}

-# The basic-questions.yml file, incorporated by reference into the demo
+# The basic-questions.yml File, Incorporated by Reference into the Demo Steward

-Many of the questions asked in the demonstration interview do not need to be defined in the [YAML] source file because they are already defined in the `basic-questions.yml` file.
+Many of the questions asked in the demonstration Steward do not need to be defined in the Steward's main source file because they are already defined in the `basic-questions.yml` file.
 Here is an annotated guide to this file.

 {% highlight yaml %}
 ---
+---
 metadata:
   description: |
-    This question file contains questions that are common in law-related interviews.
-It also imports docassemble functions, initializes a role system involving a "client" and an "advocate," and defines objects including "client," "advocate," "case," "spouse," "pleading," and "court."
+    This question file contains questions that are common in law-related Stewards.
+It also imports DALang functions, initializes a role system involving a "client" and an "advocate," and defines objects including "client," "advocate," "case," "spouse," "pleading," and "court."
   authors:
     - name: Jonathan Pyle
       organization: none
-  revision_date: 2017-05-26
+  revision_date: 2018-09-21
 comment: |
-  A "metadata" block contains information about the interview, such as the title of the interview as displayed in the navigation bar.
+  A "metadata" block contains information about the Steward, such as the title of the Steward as displayed in the navigation bar.
 ---
 modules:
   - docassemble.base.legal
 comment: |
-  A "modules" section imports class names and function names from Python modules.
-The docassemble.base.legal module defines some object classes and functions that are useful in legal applications.
+  A "modules" section imports class names and function names from a module.
+The docassemble.base.legal module defines some object classes and functions that are useful for Legal Stewards.

   Using docassemble.base.legal in "modules" also has the effect of importing all of the class names and function names that are in